Attomarker-Ltd/.github/profile/README.md

 ## Attomarker

-Attomarker is a nanophotonic biochemical testing Company, founded in 2008.
+Attomarker is a UK based nanophotonic biochemical testing company, founded in 2008.
 Attomarker works in the personalised medicine market and focuses on four global pandemics:
 * COVID-19
 * Obesity